-Symbiosis in Development (SiD) is Except's unique and internally-developed sustainability framework.
-It's a powerful, agile, and proven tool for assessing system dynamics, developing innovative ideas, and laying out a relatively quick pathway to implementing them.
+Symbiosis in Development (SiD) is a systemic sustainability framework, developed by Except since 1999, authored by Tom Bosschaert with the help of dozens of experts in the field.
+It's a powerful, agile, and proven framework for assessing system dynamics, developing innovative ideas, and laying out a relatively quick pathway to implementing them.
 The collaborative process of SiD utilizes a wide range of different concepts found in systems-thinking, network theory, and life cycle analysis to create holistic and multidisciplinary approaches to solve problems and develop symbiotic and sustainable solutions for almost any process or project.

 SiD is an adaptive systems-thinking tool designed for a multitude of different purposes and guides any process or design such as but not limited to: